Heating your home safely with gas

 - EN50291 (EU)

-- if you purchase a hard-wired alarm, it must be installed by a licensed electrician
+- Hard-wired alarms must be installed by a licensed electrician.